 We believe everyone needs time to switch off from the world and learn to rest one’s mind and body.
 We believe all children need time to do this in our fast paced society and we help do so by participating in relaxation, yoga, meditation and visualisation.

 We believe that through our relationship with children we are able to notice each child’s needs for security and offer them reassurance in a respectful way such as listening, hugs, positive body language, space and understanding.

-At Bright Start Preschool we see children, families and educators as a community of learning, co-exploring, provoking, problem solving and reflecting.
+At Bright Start we see children, families and educators as a community of learning, co-exploring, provoking, problem solving and reflecting.

 Our team of early childhood professionals are continually collaborating, supporting and challenging each other.
 We aim to cultivate big ideas and never be too old to wonder alongside children.